giusenso/multi-robot-system-fault-tolerant-formation-control/README.md

 # Formation control in the port-Hamiltonian framework

 - [x]  Formation control for 2 point masses on a R^2
-- [ ]  Paramentric formation control for N point masses R^n
+- [x]  Paramentric symbolic formation control for N point masses R^n
+- [x]  Formation control for 4 point masses R^3
 - [ ]  Fault management
 - [ ]  What else?